Withdrawal & Recovery

 These are the patterns that trip up the most people between weeks one and four.

 "Just one hit will not hurt."
 It will.
-Not because one hit is morally wrong, but because one hit resets tolerance and reactivates the craving cycle.
-A 2011 study in the journal Drug and Alcohol Dependence found that even brief re-exposure to a substance during early abstinence significantly increases the probability of full relapse.
+Not because one hit is morally wrong, but because one hit reactivates the craving cycle your brain is working to shut down.
+Research on marijuana cessation found that a single lapse frequently led back to regular use, particularly when people interpreted the slip as proof they could not quit rather than a recoverable setback.[5]
 Your brain is in the process of downregulating its response to THC.
 One hit tells it to stop that process.

 Romanticizing past use.
 Your brain will selectively remember the good parts: the laughs, the relaxation, the food tasting amazing.
 It will conveniently forget the reasons you decided to quit.
 Write those reasons down before your quit date and read them when the nostalgia hits.